yanran-tang/yanran-tang.github.io/_pages/about.md

 ---
 邱瑞鸿 /`ray hong chill/

-I am currently a Postdoctoral Research Fellow at <a href="https://www.uq.edu.au" target="_blank"> The University of Queensland (UQ)</a>, where I did my PhD in computer science from 2019 to 2022 as well, working with <a href="http://staff.itee.uq.edu.au/huang/" target="_blank">
+I am currently an Associate Lecturer and a Postdoctoral Research Fellow at <a href="https://www.uq.edu.au" target="_blank"> The University of Queensland (UQ)</a>, where I did my PhD in computer science from 2019 to 2022 as well, working with <a href="http://staff.itee.uq.edu.au/huang/" target="_blank">
-Helen Huang</a>, <a href="https://sites.google.com/view/hongzhi-yin/home" target="_blank"> Hongzhi Yin</a>, and <a href="https://researchers.uq.edu.au/researcher/569" target="_blank">
+Helen Huang</a>, <a href="https://sites.google.com/view/hongzhi-yin/home" target="_blank"> Hongzhi Yin</a>, and <a href="https://www.cityu.edu.hk/see/people/prof-zhiguo-yuan-am" target="_blank">
 Zhiguo Yuan</a>.
 I did my bachelor at
 <a href="http://www.buaa.edu.cn" target="_blank">
 Beihang University (BUAA)</a> from 2014 to 2018.

-I am now working on sequential modelling, including theory and application (mainly for the recommender system).
+I am now working on sequence modelling, graph learning, and text mining, including theory and application on recommendation, graph application and information retrieval in various cross-disciplinary scenarios, such as social network, law, health etc.

-I speak Cantonese, Mandarin and English.
+I speak Cantonese, English, and Mandarin.

 <a href="./recruit">
-Open positions all year round!</a>
+Recruitment: Open positions all year round!</a>

 Recent News
 =====
+* 08.2023 Give a talk about Recent Advances of Data Science Methods in Public Health at ICIAM, Busan.

+* 07.2023 **Winner** of Task 2 and 4 at Social Media Mining for Health Competition (SMM4H) 2023!

 * 11.2022 Give a talk about Item- and Sequence-level Contrastive Learning in Sequential Recommendation at TIGER Seminar at RMIT.